dotnet/wpf-test/docs/building-running-debugging.md

 At the end of the run, you should see something like this:

 ```
-  A total of 84 test Infos were processed, with the following results.
+  A total of 84 test infos were processed, with the following results.
    Passed: 84
    Failed (need to analyze): 0
    Failed (with BugIDs): 0